fbaltor/challenge-stefanini/README.md

 ## Explanation

 This repository solves the challenge of Stefanini's recruitment process.
 The project goal was to create a backend to retrieve some data from a [BACEN API](https://dadosabertos.bcb.gov.br/dataset/dolar-americano-usd-todos-os-boletins-diarios) and persist it.
-Specifically, the api should be able to receive incoming requests with a date and then fetch the dollar rate and save it to a database in the following format:
+Specifically, the API should be able to receive incoming requests with a date and then fetch the dollar rate and save it to a database in the following format:

 - Dollar buy price
 - Dollar sell price
 - Date of the price
 - Datetime of the price
-- Time of the request
+- Datetime of the request

 The repository folder strucuture is very simple, there are a **docker-compose** file that runs two services: the Node.js server and the PostgreSQL server.
 For the API server I decided to use [NestJS](https://docs.nestjs.com/) as it has a series of great features like [IoC](https://en.wikipedia.org/wiki/Inversion_of_control), [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and a great architecture structure out of the box.
 Also, I am more familiar with it.

-All the code of interest can be found in **challenge-stefanini/api/src** and is composed of the default NestJS files such as **main.ts**, the starter; **app.***, the main application module that wraps up all the other modules; and the **dollar** module, containing the domain logic.
+All the code of interest can be found in **challenge-stefanini/api/src** and it is composed of the default NestJS files such as **main.ts**, the starter; **app.\***, the main application module that wraps up all the other modules; and the **dollar** module, containing the domain logic.
 In the dollar module we find four files:
 - The wraper module, **dollar.module.ts**
 - The controller, **dollar.controller.ts**
 - The service file containing the logic code, **dollar.service.ts**, and
 - The **cotacao.entity.ts** that represents the database table being used.

-Besides the NestJS as the main framework, I also used [TypeORM](https://typeorm.io/) to the database interface and [RxJS](https://rxjs.dev/) to wrap the axios requests to the BACEN API.
+Besides the NestJS as the main framework, I also used [TypeORM](https://typeorm.io/) for the database interfacing and [RxJS](https://rxjs.dev/) to wrap the axios requests to the BACEN API.

 Thank you for the oportunity!